We may earn commission from affiliate links →

-Aphrodite Diamondi is located in Adamas, and it’s a convenient and comfortable complex of apartments featuring air-conditioned rooms and self-catering accommodation quite close to Adamas Port and Papikinou Beach.
+Aphrodite Diamondi is located in Adamas, and it’s a convenient and comfortable complex of apartments featuring air-conditioned rooms and self-catering accommodations quite close to Adamas Port and Papikinou Beach.

 Casa Bianca is in Firopotamos, and it’s a pretty traditional home.
-The accommodation can hosts 4 guests with all the comfort of a home, so it’s a great place for families on a budget.
+The accommodation can host four guests with all the comfort of a home, so it’s an excellent place for families on a budget.

 Mid-Range Milos Hotels

 Corali Hotel is at the heart of Adamas, offering easy access to the port and the beach.
 Here, guests can enjoy panoramic views of the town and the port from the hotel’s lounge while all rooms are en-suite with air conditioning, fridge, TV, telephone, and private balcony.
-The hotel’s mini-bus will be expecting visitors daily at the port with free transfer service.
+The hotel’s mini-bus will expect visitors daily at the port with a complimentary transfer service.

 Luxury Milos Hotels

 Zoe Milos is 50 m from the sea and 200 m from the beach of Apollonia.
 The hotel features air-conditioned studios and rooms with a balcony or patio.
 Rooms are decorated in elegant blue or earthy tones and in a Cycladic style.
-Rooms have a kitchenette with cooking facilities and fridge.
-Each has a flat-screen TV, while guests have the option of in-room breakfast.
-There are seafront tavernas, shops and cafés in the centre of Pollonia, only 500 m away.
+Rooms have a kitchenette with cooking facilities and a fridge.
+Each has a flat-screen TV, while guests have the option of an in-room breakfast.
+There are seafront tavernas, shops, and cafés in the center of Pollonia, only 500 m away.

 Mavrokastro is in Adamas, a few minutes by car from Mytakas Beach.
 Mavrokastro features accommodation with free WiFi, BBQ facilities, a garden, and free private parking.
-Fitted with a patio, the units offer air conditioning and feature a flat-screen TV and a private bathroom.
+Fitted with a patio, the units offer air conditioning, a flat-screen TV, and a private bathroom.
 This holiday home also offers a sun terrace.

 Where To Eat In Milos

-The best areas to go for dinner, a drink, or a coffee are the tourist places of the island, including Pollonia, Adamas, and Plaka.
+The best areas to go for dinner, a drink, or a coffee are the tourist places on the island, including Pollonia, Adamas, and Plaka.